 ZTE was founded in 1998.

 Computer company events in 1998

-McAfee announces it will acquire Dr Solomon's Group PLC June 9, 1998.
+McAfee announced it would acquire Dr. Solomon's Group PLC on June 9, 1998.

-Microsoft acquires the advertising company LinkExchange for $265 Million USD November 6, 1998.
+Microsoft acquired the advertising company LinkExchange for $265 million on November 6, 1998.

 Computer pioneer deaths in 1998

 Richard Hamming passed away on January 7, 1998 (Age: 82).

 Trevor Pearcey passed away on January 27, 1998 (Age: 79).